skeezicsb/PERQemu/PERQemu/Readme.txt

             A bundle of the basic PNX 1.3 installation from the PERQmedia repository, but reformatted as a .prqm image.

+        pnx2.prqm:
         pnx2mic.prqm:
-            An 8" Micropolis disk for PERQ-2 containing the available PNX 2 installation.
+            Images of PNX 2 for the PERQ-1, and an 8" Micropolis image for PERQ-2 containing the available PNX 2 software.
 Many improvements over PNX 1, but the man pages are missing and no extra apps/demos are available.

         Additional "stock" hard drive or floppy images may be included as well.
 Any custom disk images you create or import are loaded from